futianfan/clinical-trial-outcome-prediction/README.md

 ## Benchmark

 To standardize the clinical trial approval prediction, we create a benchmark dataset for Trial Approval Prediction named TAP, which incorporate rich data components about clinical trials, including drug, disease and protocol (eligibility criteria).
+All the scripts are in the folder `benchmark`.

 ### Raw Data